gitter-badger/auth-middleware/readme.md

 The pair of middleware (MW) will look for a [JWT](https://jwt.io/introduction/) in the `Authorization` header or `token` cookie.\
-Then it will decode it and inject the decoded payload to the `token` request attribute, accessible to the application.\
+Then it will decode the JWT and inject the decoded payload to the `token` request attribute, accessible to the application.\
-If the token is not present or is not valid, the execution pipeline will be terminated and a `401 Unauthorized` response will be returned.
+If the token is not present or is not valid, the execution pipeline will be terminated by the assertion middleware and a `401 Unauthorized` response will be returned.

 The token can be accessed via the request attribute: